drebee/draw-a-spiral/README.md

 ![](img/smooth_golden_spiral.png)

 4.
-The aloe polyphylla plant grows in a pattern with five golden spirals eminating from the same center.
+The aloe polyphylla plant grows in a pattern with five golden(ish) spirals eminating from the same center.

 ![](img/real_aloe_polyphylla.png)